elasticio/elasticio.github.io/_references/view-classes.md

 }
 ```

-Which would render the following way:
+Which would render in the following way:

 ![Rendering of TextAreaView view class](/assets/img/references/view-classes/view-class-text-area-view.png "Rendering of TextAreaView view class")